inductiva/inductiva/tutorials/how_to/use-local-task-runner.md

 ```bash
 $ inductiva task-runner launch <machine-group-name> --detach
 ```
-This command will start the task-runner in the background, allowing you to close your SSH connection without interrupting the process.
+This command will start the task-runner in background, allowing you to close your SSH connection without interrupting the process.

 To terminate a task-runner running in background, use the `remove` command:
 ```bash